TheEquus/equus-site/content/posts/googlectf-parking/index.md

 {{< img grepmylife.png >}}
 Doing a quick grep on the level2 file (based on -1 == green block, and -2 == red block), we can see that there are a lot of green blocks (64 in fact) all in a vertical line, and one singular red block in a tiny corner.
 We know this, as the python script parses the file info as (x,y,w,h,movable).
 On top of that, the green blocks are added to the flagblocks array from top to bottom, meaning the top most green block represents bit 0, and the bottom most green block represents bit 63.

 Time to zoom in even more!
-Luckily the python script uses PIL to copy the graph onto a png, so we won't have to deal with the 10 seconds it takes for matplotlib to zoom in.
+Luckily the python script uses PIL to save the graph as a png, so we won't have to deal with the 10 seconds it takes for matplotlib to zoom in.
 {{< img carspotting.png >}}
 The scariest thing about this, is that this is only a small section of the whole bigger picture.
 Anyone hoping to somehow solve this by hand ought to be reported for insanity.
 {{< img freeredcar.png >}}